osmo-tool/osmo/osmotester/doc/tutorial_data.md

 ```

 This creates one data variable called “text” and configures it to produce text with length between 3 and 7 characters
-and containing only valid ASCII letters and numbers:
+and containing only valid ASCII letters and numbers, resulting in something like this:

 ```java
 TEST START